gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

-### import/include
+### include

-The `import` and `include` blocks are used to specify inheritance of Terragrunt configuration files.
+The `include` block is used to specify inheritance of Terragrunt configuration files.
 The included config (also called the `parent`) will be merged with the current configuration (also called the `child`) before processing.
 You can learn more about the inheritance properties of Terragrunt in the [Filling in remote state settings with Terragrunt section](/docs/features/keep-your-remote-state-configuration-dry/#filling-in-remote-state-settings-with-terragrunt) of the "Keep your remote state configuration DRY" use case overview.

-`include` blocks are a special case of the `import` block, where there is no label associated with it (equivalent to `import "" {}`).
-This is a special shorthand you can use if you only have a single import.
-While you can have multiple `import` blocks in a single config, you can only have one `include` block per config.
+You can have more than one `include` block, but each one must have a unique label.
+Note that a bare `include` block with no label (`include {}`) is a short hand for an `include` block that uses the label `""` (equivalent to `include "" {}`).

-Both `import` and `include` blocks supports the following arguments:
+`include` blocks support the following arguments:

-- `name` (label; only for `import`): You can define multiple `import` blocks in a single terragrunt config.
-Each import must be labeled with a unique name to differentiate it from the other imports.
-E.g., if you had a block `import "remote" {}`, you can reference the relevant exposed data with the expression `include.remote`.
-Defaults to `""` for `include` blocks.
+- `name` (label): You can define multiple `include` blocks in a single terragrunt config.
+Each include block must be labeled with a unique name to differentiate it from the other includes.
+E.g., if you had a block `include "remote" {}`, you can reference the relevant exposed data with the expression `include.remote`.
 - `path` (attribute): Specifies the path to a Terragrunt configuration file (the `parent` config) that should be merged with this configuration (the `child` config).
-- `expose` (attribute, optional): Specifies whether or not the imported config should be parsed and exposed as a variable.
-When `true`, you can reference the data of the imported config under the variable `include`.
+- `expose` (attribute, optional): Specifies whether or not the included config should be parsed and exposed as a variable.
+When `true`, you can reference the data of the included config under the variable `include`.
 Defaults to `false`.
-Note that the `include` variable is a map of `import` labels to the parsed configuration value when there are multiple `import` blocks, while it will be the actual parsed configuration value when there is only one `import`/`include` block.
+Note that the `include` variable is a map of `include` labels to the parsed configuration value when there are multiple `include` blocks, while it will be the actual parsed configuration value when there is only one `include` block.
 - `merge_strategy` (attribute, optional): Specifies how the included config should be merged.
 Valid values are:
   `no_merge` (do not merge the included config), `shallow` (do a shallow merge - default), `deep` (do a deep merge of the included config).

 Examples:

-_Single import_
+_Single include_
 ```hcl
 # If you have the following folder structure, and the following contents for ./child/terragrunt.hcl, this will include
 # and merge the items in the terragrunt.hcl file at the root.